SamuelAwojuola/Word2CleanHTML/README.md

 ## Set Up
 It requires that the repository with the layout and categories already be created.
 These then will be made into a select list from which the relevant the desired layout and category is selected.
 There are two versions here,
-1. "Word2CleanHTML JSON.html" which generates the categories and layouts from a JSON file (githubLayoutsCategories.json) in the root directory.
+1. "**Word2CleanHTML_JSON.html**" which generates the categories and layouts from the JSON file *(githubLayoutsCategories.json)* in the root directory.
 Edit the JSON file to,
     * Set the github repository to open when you click the upload button.
 This would be the repository to which you intend to load the generated file.
     * Edit the list of categories,
     * Edit the list of layouts
-2. "Word2CleanHTML.html" which does not use any JSON file.
+2. "**Word2CleanHTML.html**" which does not use any JSON file.
 To modify the layouts and categories list, you have to edit the html file itself.